diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 A quick calculation shows that if the seek time is around 10 ms and the transfer rate is 100 MB/s, `to make the seek time 1% of the transfer time`, we need to make the block size around 100 MB.
 The default is actually 128 MB, although many HDFS installations use larger block sizes. `This figure will continue to be revised upward as transfer speeds grow with new generations of disk drives`.

-This argument shouldn’t be taken too far, however.
-Map tasks in MapReduce normally operate on one block at a time, so if you have too few tasks (fewer than nodes in the cluster), your jobs will run slower than they could otherwise.
+This argument shouldn’t be taken too far, however. `Map tasks in MapReduce normally operate on one block at a time`, so if you have too few tasks (fewer than nodes in the cluster), your jobs will run slower than they could otherwise.

 #### Namenodes and Datanodes